devopsify-platform/devopsify-microservice-python-flask-gha/README.md

 - Pull request runs unit tests on this and subsequent commits

 ### Pre-release and deloy to dev environment
-CI workflow runs on merges to main.
+pre-release workflow runs on merges to main.
-- merge pr to main
-- Re-runs unit tests
+- Executes unit and other tests.
-- bumps semantic version number to v0.1.0-prerelease(number)
-- builds docker image
-- tags docker image as v0.1.0-prerelease(number)
+- Builds Docker image
+- Tags Image with short sha from this commit
-- pushes docker image to dockerhub
+- Pushes docker image to dockerhub
-- creates a pre-release in this project with same tag v0.1.0-prerelease(number)
+- Creates a pre-release tagged latest
-- updates related helm repository Chart.yaml/values.yaml with tag v0.1.0-prerelease(number)
+- Deploys docker image to dev by updating dev helm repo associated with this project
 - If helm repo is watched by [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) app is updated on k8s cluster

 ### Release and deploy to dev environment
-Release workflow runs on creation of a release in Github UI
-- Select actions tab
-- From the list of workflows select ci
-- Select most recent successfull workflow run
-- Select docker-build-push
-- Expand Semantic Versioning task
-- Select url to create a new relese
-- Update release title to match tag name
-- Include release description
-- Publish release
-- Release workflow activates
+Runs on every tag push to main with the pattern v*
-- builds and tags docker image with tag v0.1.0
+- git tag v0.1.0
-- Pushes Image to docker hub as imageName:v0.1.0
-- Creates a v0.1.0 release in this project
+- git push origin v0.1.0
+- Executes unit and other tests.
+- Builds Docker image
+- Tags Image with pushed tag
-- Updates releated helm repository Chart.yaml/values.yaml with tag v0.1.0
+- Pushes docker image to dockerhub with this tag and latest
+- Deploys docker tagged image to dev by updating dev helm repo associated with this project
 - If helm repo is watched by [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) app is updated on k8s cluster

-- enjoy!
+### Deploy to staging / production
+Runs via workflow dispatch after selecting target environment
+- Deploys docker tagged image to env by updating env helm repo associated with this project